OrderAndCh4oS/phonetics-translator-next/README.md

 This project provides a web-based UI for IPA transliteration of text input.
 It uses the IPA Transliterator script, which is built on top of a Trie-based transliteration engine and includes support for multiple languages.

-It uses the scripts from [Phonetics Transliterator](https://github.com/OrderAndCh4oS/phonetics-transliterator)
+It uses my scripts from [Phonetics Transliterator](https://github.com/OrderAndCh4oS/phonetics-transliterator)

 Usage
 -----